Titanic Belfast Experience

 First things first: if you're expecting something like those Titanic artefact exhibitions displaying loads of objects salvaged from the wreck of the Titanic

 , then you will be disappointed.
 That is not what this exhibition is or tries to be at all.
-The tragedy of the ship's sinking is of course covered too, but that's not even the main focus here.
+The tragedy of the ship's sinking is of course covered too, and since the recent overhaul there have been more artefacts added, but that's not the main focus here.
 Instead it covers every aspect of the ship's design and construction and puts it into a wider historical context.
 And that it does extremely well.

 The most stunning aspect of the Titanic Belfast attraction is the building itself.
 It's a spectacular piece of modern architecture – designed to allude to its topic, namely in that the huge "wedges" that fan out from its central core look a bit like and are of the same height as the Titanic and its sister ships' bows as they were assembled on their slipways next door (see Titanic Quarter